Lightweight Latent Reasoning for Narrative Tasks: Results

 We also examine more closely the effect of RL on the relevant methods: non-latent reasoning, CoLaR, and LiteReason \cref{tab:method_rl_comparisons_ff,tab:method_rl_comparisons_ncp} in the Appendix show performance for these methods before and after RL.
 As mentioned previously, we consider the standard non-latent RL training as an upper bound on performance.

 CoLaR is notable in its use of RL \textit{in the latent space}, as opposed to exclusively token-based RL (LiteReason and standard RL training).
-However, we find that CoLaR fails to significantly benefit from RL training, performing only marginally better than the original SFT initialization in both performance and efficiency (\cref{tab:method_rl_comparisons_ff,tab:method_rl_comparisons_ncp}).
-Both CoLaR variants perform only marginally better than the default model, indicating that they largely compress, not extend, existing model's capabilities.
+However, we find CoLaR fails to significantly benefit from RL training, performing only marginally better than the post-SFT model in both performance and efficiency (\cref{tab:method_rl_comparisons_ff,tab:method_rl_comparisons_ncp}).
+CoLaR before and after RL performs only marginally better than the default model, indicating that they largely compress, not extend, existing model's capabilities.
 In contrast, \textbf{LiteReason benefits significantly from RL}, moving from near default-model performance to close to the RL-trained upper bound.

 \pgfplotsset{compat=1.18}